bscottm/simh/README-CMake.md

 # Run the tests with a 5 minute timeout per test (most tests only require 2
 # minutes, SEL32 is a notable exception)
 $ ctest --build-config Release --output-on-failure --timeout 300

-# Install into the top level `BIN` directory inside the source tree:
-$ cmake --install .
 ```

 Examples of other things you can do from the command line: